What are company directors?

 Filing requirements on appointment

-Appointment of a director must be notified to Companies House - either Companies House in Cardiff for companies registered in England and Wales, or Companies House in Edinburgh for companies registered in Scotland.
+Appointment of a director must be notified to Companies House.
 This must be done within 14 days of the appointment.

 On the appointment of a new director, the company must also update its register of directors and register of directors’ residential addresses.